Elucidating Galaxy Assembly Bias in SDSS: Observables

-Motivated by the results of \citet{Abbas_Sheth_2007} and \citet{Alam_et_al_2019}, we use the quantity $\delta_{8}^g$ to define overdensity-selected subsamples of galaxies and compute their clustering statistics.
-Specifically, we divide our galaxies into quintiles of $\delta_{8}^g$ and compute their projected cross-correlation functions with the global sample.
-We denote these correlation functions as $w_{p}(r_p | \tilde{\delta}_{8}^{g,i})$, where $\tilde{\delta}_{8}^{g,i}$ refers to the i-th quintile selected by $\delta_8^g$.
-In addition to the global clustering $w_{p}$ and the probability distribution of galaxy overdensity $p (\delta_{8}^{g})$ we use these overdensity-selected quintile cross-correlation functions to constrain assembly bias.
-We anticipate that the clustering of the most extreme over/underdense regions should be particularly sensitive to galaxy assembly bias because it is in those regions that the HOD is most significantly modified from the standard form if galaxy assembly bias exists.
+Motivated by the results of Abbas and Sheth \cite{Abbas_Sheth_2007} and Alam et al.\ \cite{Alam_et_al_2019}, we use the quantity $N_{8}^g$ to define count-selected subsamples of galaxies and compute their clustering statistics.
+Specifically, we divide our galaxies into quintiles of $N_{8}^g$ and compute their projected cross-correlation functions with the global sample.
+We denote these correlation functions as $w_{p}(r_p | \tilde{N}_{8}^{g,i})$, where $\tilde{N}_{8}^{g,i}$ refers to the i-th quintile selected by $N_8^g$.
+In addition to the global clustering $w_{p}$ and the probability distribution of galaxy overdensity $p (N_{8}^{g})$ we use these count-selected quintile cross-correlation functions to constrain assembly bias.
+We anticipate that the clustering of the most extreme over/underdense regions should be particularly sensitive to galaxy assembly bias because it is in those regions that the HOD is most significantly modified from the standard form if galaxy assembly bias exists (see equations \ref{eq:Qcen} and \ref{eq:Q1}).